tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     fallback and a warning is issued.

 You might be wondering **why the Window object isn't always available as the global JavaScript object**.
-That's because Nuvola Player executes a lot of JavaScript code in a pure JavaScript environment outside the web view.
+That's because Nuvola Runtime executes a lot of JavaScript code in a pure JavaScript environment outside the web view.
 However, the [Core::InitWebWorker signal](apiref>Core%3A%3AInitWebWorker) and your ``WebApp._onInitWebWorker`` and ``WebApp._onActionActivated`` signal handlers are invoked in the web view with the global window object, so feel free to use ``console.log()``.